 Insurance and Fees

-For questions regarding the student health benefit plan, contact the Student Insurance Desk in the Office of the Registrar at 410-516-8079.
+For questions regarding the student health benefits plan, contact the Student Health Benefits Team in the Office of the Registrar at 410-516-8080.

 There is no charge for office visits.
 Visiting students who do not pay tuition to the university may utilize the services of the Student Health & Wellness Center on a fee-for-service basis.
 The fee-for-service is $50 for an initial visit and $30 for a follow-up visit.